alesevero/be-the-hero/README.md

 $ npm start
 ```

 In your smartphone, download the Expo client app.
-When the qrcode is shown in the terminal, open with your camera and run the application in your mobile devide.
+When the qrcode is shown in the terminal, scan it with your camera and run the application in your mobile devide.

 __PS:__ Email composition and whatsapp integration do not work on simulators.